benjamindraper1996/CI_PP1_MyRigs/README.md

 <img src="documentation/user-story-testing/user-story-12.JPG">
 </details>

-13. As the site owner, I want users to find information about the products available from the company.
+13. As the company owner, I want users to find information about the products available from the company.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|